top of page

 Transportation is not included.

-The “That’s What She-Shed” is conveniently located on Gimli Harbour on the West shore of Lake Winnipeg.
-The shack is part of an avid ice-fishing community with maintained and well-traveled ice routes.
-You will have the option to drive onto the lake or to walk to the shack located approximately 350m from shore.
+The “shack” is conveniently situated in Gimli Harbour on the West shore of Lake Winnipeg.
+Gimli is located approximately one hour North of Winnipeg.
+There is an avid ice-fishing community and an ice-fishing "village" with maintained and well-traveled ice routes.
+You will have the option to drive onto the lake or to walk to the shack located approximately 400m from shore.

 The exact shack location will be shared upon booking.